-Both fixed term exclusions of more than 5 days, and permanent exclusions, are notified to the Governing Board and LA.
-Where permanent exclusion is recommended by the Principal there will be a meeting of the Governing Board to which Parents/Carers have full access and the opportunity to make their case, understand the action of the College and cross-question senior members of staff.
+Both Suspensions of more than 5 days, and Permanent Exclusions, are notified to the Governing Board and LA.
+Where Permanent Exclusion is recommended by the Headteacher there will be a meeting of the Governing Board to which Parents/Carers have full access and the opportunity to make their case, understand the action of the College and cross-question senior members of staff.
 With any exclusion parents have the right to appeal to the Governing Board.
-In all exclusions, Parents/Carers will receive full guidance about the process.
+In all cases, Parents/Carers will receive full guidance about the process.